celestiaorg/docs/docs/nodes/itn-deploy-light.md

 ## Directions

-1. Setup Your Celestia Light Node
+1. Setup Your Celestia light node
 2. Perform Data Availability Sampling (DAS).
-3. How to find your light Node ID is found [here](../../developers/node-tutorial/#get-your-node-id).
+3. How to find your light node ID is found [here](../../developers/node-tutorial/#get-your-node-id).
 4. Make sure that the wallet address the node uses is funded.
   To find your auto generated wallet by your node, use